Boehringer-Ingelheim/pyPept/README.md

 If the functions want to be used separately, these are examples for each available class.
 The first thing is to import the modules and main functions:

+**NOTE: In the `examples` folder we provide a set of scripts to run some of the modules for generating 2D and 3D  representations using the peptides shown in the table with different formats (BILN and HELM).**
 ```Python
 # PyPept modules
 from pyPept.sequence import Sequence